erl_prim_loader

 This function sets the path of the loader if init

-command in the start script.
+interprets a path command in the start script.

 Protocol